 We jumped on the train back to Wittenberg Platz with ideas to hit up the organic Curry Wurst stall opposite the station (these are everywhere).
 I’m not a fan of curry so I thought I wouldn’t like this.
 I was so wrong.
 We shared an organic curry wurst and chips (and bottle of water) for €8.
 It was sooooo good.
 I can see why it’s a thing.
 We contemplated going back out for more when back at the hotel.
 Another thing I’ll get again if we return to Berlin.

-Where to go in Berlin on Sunday
+2 day itinerary Berlin – where to go in Berlin on Sunday

 On Sunday we had to head back to the airport for 10.30am so we didn’t have a lot of time.
 Our hotel was right next to the KaDeWe and Kudamm so we had planned to have a quick look around after breakfast and buy the kids something.